model-zoo/scikit-learn-lambda/README.md

-# scikit-lambda
+# scikit-learn-lambda

 [![scikit-learn-lambda](https://circleci.com/gh/model-zoo/scikit-learn-lambda.svg?style=svg)](https://app.circleci.com/pipelines/github/model-zoo/scikit-learn-lambda)

-scikit-lambda is a toolkit for deploying scikit-learn models to an HTTP endpoint for realtime inference on AWS Lambda.
+scikit-learn-lambda is a toolkit for deploying scikit-learn models to an HTTP endpoint for realtime inference on AWS Lambda.

-## Why should I use scikit-lambda?
+## Why should I use scikit-learn-lambda?

-* **Get started quickly** - `scikit-lambda` handles the boilerplate code for you, simply drop in a `joblib` or `pickle` model file and deploy.
+* **Get started quickly** - `scikit-learn-lambda` handles the boilerplate code for you, simply drop in a `joblib` or `pickle` model file and deploy.
 * **Cost efficient** - The equivalent architecture on [AWS SageMaker](https://aws.amazon.com/sagemaker/) will cost you ~$50 per endpoint.